StefanoMartin/AlphaVantageRB/README.md

 =begin series_type is only supported by "SMA", "EMA", "WMA", "DEMA", "TEMA", "TRIMA", "KAMA", "T3", "RSI", "MAMA", "MACD", "MACDEXT", "STOCHRSI", "APO", "PPO", "MOM", "ROC","ROCR", "TRIX", "BBANDS", "MIDPOINT", "HT_SINE", "HT_TRENDLINE",  "HT_TRENDMODE", "HT_DCPERIOD", "HT_DCPHASE", "HT_PHASOR", "CMO"
 =end
 ```

+* fastperiod:  it can be a positive integer (default "12").
+These functions support this attribute: "MACD", "MACDEXT", "APO", "PPO", "ADOSC"
+* slowperiod: it can be a positive integer (default "26").
+These functions support this attribute: "MACD", "MACDEXT", "APO", "PPO", "ADOSC"
+* signalperiod: it can be a positive integer (default "9").
+These functions support this attribute: "MACD", "MACDEXT", "STOCH"
+* fastmatype:  it is a MA parameter (default "0").
+This function supports this attribute: "MACDEXT"
+* slowmatype: it is a MA parameter (default "0").
+This function supports this attribute: "MACDEXT"
+* signalmatype: it is a MA parameter (default "0").
+This function supports this attribute: "MACDEXT"
+* fastkperiod: it can be a positive integer (default "5").
+These functions support this attribute: "STOCH", "STOCHRSI"
+* slowkperiod: it can be a positive integer (default "3").
+These functions support this attribute: "STOCH"
+* slowdperiod: it can be a positive integer (default "3").
+These functions support this attribute: "STOCH"
+* slowkmatype: it is a MA parameter (default "0").
+These functions support this attribute: "STOCH"
+* slowdmatype: it is a MA parameter (default "0").
+These functions support this attribute: "STOCH"
+* fastdperiod: it can be a positive integer (default "3").
+These functions support this attribute: "STOCH", "STOCHRSI"
+* fastdmatype: it is a MA parameter (default "0").
+These functions support this attribute: "STOCH", "STOCHRSI"
+* matype: it is a MA parameter (default "0").
+These functions support this attribute: "APO", "PPO", "BBANDS"
+* timeperiod1: it can be a positive integer (default "7").
+These functions support this attribute: "ULTOSC"
+* timeperiod2: it can be a positive integer (default "14").
+These functions support this attribute: "ULTOSC"
+* timeperiod3:  it can be a positive integer (default "28").
+These functions support this attribute: "ULTOSC"
+* nbdevup: it can be a positive integer (default "2").
+These functions support this attribute: "BBANDS"
+* nbdevdn:  it can be a positive integer (default "2").
+These functions support this attribute: "BBANDS"
+* acceleration: it can be a positive float (default "0.01").
+These functions support this attribute: "SAR"
+* maximum: it can be a positive float (default "0.20").
+These functions support this attribute: "SAR"

 Then there are really specific indicator, for only some functions.